If you’re trying to limit the number of vaccines your dog receives (and you should be), then antibody titers are the perfect solution.

 Today, in-clinic titer test kits for canine distemper, canine parvovirus, canine adenovirus and feline parvovirus correlate well with gold standard tests.
 So when these in-clinic tests are performed properly, it means that a positive test result demonstrates the dog or cat does have protective levels of antibody against the virus.
 But remember, a negative test result does not necessarily define susceptibility to a virus … the dog’s history and age would have to be considered.

 Rabies antibody titers (determined by fluorescent antibody virus neutralization, or FAVN) are only available through a limited number of certified laboratories.
-To date, a rabies virus antibody titer cannot be interpreted as an index of immunity in lieu of revaccination.
+In most states,

 When To Use Titers